 World of Warcraft is an insanely popular esports game that has gone through several incarnations since launching almost 20 years ago.
 Now the WoW esports leagues play World of Warcraft 3 and pit the best players from around the world against each other, as they compete for millions of dollars.
+WoW betting can be done all over the globe, although it’s the bigger tournaments that tend to draw the most wagering action.
 Betting on Warcraft 3’s major events can be done at many of the top esports betting sites, with this game considered to be in the top tier of competition on the global esports scene.

 Top WoW betting sites

 #1 in the USA